2019 NCAA Women's Lacrosse Tournament: Bracket, schedule, scores | NCAA.com

-The 2019 NCAA Women's Lacrosse Tournament continued Friday, May 10, with the First Round.
+The 2019 NCAA Women's Lacrosse Tournament continued on Sunday, May 12, with eight second round games.
 Get the bracket, schedule and scores below.

-Maryland is the No. 1 seed.
-No. 2 Boston College, No. 3 North Carolina, No. 4 Northwestern, No. 5 Syracuse and No. 6 Virginia all have byes into the Second Round.
-Seeded teams Princeton and Michigan both won on Friday.
+Denver upset No. 8 Michigan in one Sunday game, while seven other ranked teams claimed spots in the quarterfinals.

 2019 NCAA Women's Lacrosse Tournament: Bracket